 Some of the large stores with their own entrances have extended hours:

-- Bass Pro Shops is open 9am to 9pm Monday to Saturday and opens at 9am to 7pm on Sundays.
+- Bass Pro Shops is open 9am to 9pm on Saturdays and 10am to 7pm on Sundays.

-- Pro Hockey Life is open 10am to 9pm Monday to Saturday and 10am to 7pm on Sundays.
+- Toys 'R' Us is open 9am to 9pm Fridays and Saturdays and 10am to 7pm on Sundays.

 Vaughan Mills Mall Amenities